+Improvements in technology have always shaped music.
+In the classical music world, the invention of metal-framed pianos instead of wooden ones allowed more notes to be played at the same time without breaking the piano and led music to be more chordal and thicker in texture.
+Johann Gutenberg's mechanical press, an idea gleaned from watching mechanical wine presses, allowed music to be printed easily and fuelled its spread in the 1600s.
+Dylan's fans were divided and his switch to electric guitars was not a smooth transition.
 But when one of Dylan's idols, Muddy Waters went down the electric route two decades earlier, his fans had no objection.
 The amplification was the only way he could be heard in loud Chicago nightclubs, playing the style of music that would eventually come to be known as Chicago Blues - hard-driving, amplified yet urban sound.
 It possibly helped that he had no significant fan base then.

 And what about when piano itself when electric?
 The early electric pianos were invented in the 1920s, and they only reached the height of their popularity in the 1950s, when artists such as Duke Ellington used them in recordings.
 The 1959 Ray Charles's hit "What'd I Say" was also responsible for promoting the popularity of the electric piano, but by and large the portability of lightweight pianos and the need for an instrument that could be amplified to match the progressive electrification of popular music helped justify the use of electric pianos.
-You won't probably find a classical concert that features an eletric piano, but perhaps in the popular music field, where the piano's function is more as an accompaniment instrument, the use of the electric version is more easily forgiven than Bob Dylan's switch.
+You won't probably find a classical concert that features an electric piano, but perhaps in the popular music field, where the piano's function is more as an accompaniment instrument, the use of the electric version is more easily forgiven than Bob Dylan's switch.

 If you are looking for a piano teacher around Crouch End, Stroud Green or Hornsey to hold piano lessons at your home, please click here: Piano Teacher N8